mvolkmann/blog/src/python/pytorch.md

 # Find the index with the highest score.
 # _ is set to the highest value, but we don't need that.
 _, index = torch.max(out, 1)
+# index will be a 1D tensor containing one integer.
 # We can also get the tensor value at this index with
 # out.detach().numpy()[0][index])